Hail in Arkansas — where it hits, county by county

 Where does it hail the most in Arkansas?

-By reported hail over the last 5 years, the most active counties in Arkansas are Benton, Washington, Garland.
+By reported hail over the last 5 years, the most active counties in Arkansas are Benton, Washington, Sebastian.
 Reports track population and spotter coverage as well as storms, so rural corridors can be under-counted; the persistent leaders on this table are real hail geography.

 When is hail season in Arkansas?

-Reported hail in Arkansas peaks around April, with most activity in the spring-through-midsummer window.
+Reported hail in Arkansas peaks around May, with most activity in the spring-through-midsummer window.
 Any single year can break the pattern.

 How much of Arkansas's hail is damaging?

 On this page, damaging means reported stones of 1.5″ or larger — the size that reliably dents roofs and vehicles and strips crops.
-The per-county damaging share is in the table; statewide, hail of any size totaled 404 reports over 5 years.
+The per-county damaging share is in the table; statewide, hail of any size totaled 407 reports over 5 years.

 Source: National Weather Service Local Storm Reports via the Iowa Environmental Mesonet, 2022–2026.
 Reports depend on someone reporting — population and spotter density bias the counts; the persistent leaders are real hail geography.
 Compiled by Sigurd Lindquist · AGSIST · available at no charge.